-The original wheel made of cardboard was 17 1⁄2" in diameter.
-It is located at Bell & Gossett's Little Red School House in Morton Grove, IL behind a glass enclosure.
 Nowadays, the wheel is made of plastic, measures 8" in diameter and comes with five scales.

-The first scale describes the relationship that exists between flow rate in GPM, British thermal unit (BTU) load and temperature difference.
+The first scale describes the relationship that exists between flow rate in GPM, Btu load and temperature difference.
 If you know two out of the three pieces of information, the wheel can give you the third piece of information instantly.
-For instance, if you know the BTU load and the desired temperature drop, by looking at the small window on Scale #1, the necessary flow rate in GPM is selected with a small arrow pointing at it.
+For instance, if you know the Btu load and the desired temperature drop, by looking at the small window on Scale #1, the necessary flow rate in GPM is selected with a small arrow pointing at it.
 Scale #1 is very useful because it helps you establish GPM (the required flow rate) easily.
-Conversely, if you are out in the field on a problem job, by knowing the system's flow rate and the temperature drop of the water, you can establish the actual BTU load that the system is seeing at that time.
+Conversely, if you are out in the field on a problem job, by knowing the system's flow rate and the temperature drop of the water, you can establish the actual Btu load the system is seeing at that time.